OFFTKP/felix86/docs/contributing.md

 Bug fixes, adding unit tests, implementing new instructions, syscalls etc. or implementing them in a more efficient way is what's needed the most.

-Tedious tasks that are beneficial to users or improve the codebase are very appreciated.
-[Some are listed here](./tedious-tasks.md).

 Making the code easier to read or cleaner is welcome.

 New features are welcome however it's preferred we discuss about them in the Discord server or in a Github issue.